 Category Archives: Fine Motor

-With academic demands increasing in the school setting, student’s free time is decreasing and teachers try to create activities and stations for children to practice specific academic skills during class time.
-Occupational therapy practitioners have an expertise in creating innovative interventions that combine fine motor development activities with academic skill development.
+With academic demands increasing in the school setting, students’ free time is decreasing, and teachers try to create activities and stations for children to practice specific academic skills during class time.
+Occupational therapy practitioners have expertise in enhancing learning with fine motor tools, creating innovative interventions that combine fine motor development activities with academic skill development.

 Here is a list of some simple fine motor activity ideas that can be used to support academic learning within the classroom environment.
 If you get creative you can come up with several ways to mix and match items to multiply the possibilities.
 Remember to share with your teachers.